What made you want to pursue a career in sustainability communications? Briefly tell us about the journey that brought you to thinkPARALLAX.

 What is your role at thinkPARALLAX and which clients do you work with?
 Describe a typical day.

-What is the most difficult part of your job and in communicating sustainability overall?
+What is the most difficult part about your job and in communicating sustainability overall?

-What is the most exciting part of your job and why?
+What is the most exciting part about your job and why?